-Two reasons – first, the moon is bright enough to be seen above the blue/white hue of the sky.
-Second, the duration for which it is above the horizon of Earth coincides with the sun, making it visible during the daytime.
+The moon is bright enough to appear during the daytime and the duration for which it is above the horizon of Earth coincides with the sun, making it possible to be seen during the daytime.

 The moon is bright enough to appear during the daytime

 Many of you might feel that the moon, like the stars, cannot be seen during the day.
 It’s true that we cannot see stars during the day, except in the very early morning, before the sun fully rises.
 The common explanation for this is that the faint glow of stars is washed out by the incredible illumination of the sun in the sky.
 Nerds would go a step further and explain that the stars are actually washed out because of the Earth’s atmosphere, which scatters the sunlight reaching our planet.
 However, the moon is no star, and since it’s not a star, it does not give off its own light.
 It simply reflects the light coming from the sun in order to illuminate itself.

 It is worth noting that the moon is actually quite dark and only between 3%-12%of the sunlight hitting the lunar surface is reflected.
 However, owing to its close proximity to the Earth and its significant size, even this scanty portion of reflected light is bright enough to make the moon visible during the day.
 However, there are conditions applied to when it is visible during the day, as explained below.

 The role of Earth’s rotation in the appearance of the moon during the daytime

 Earth and the moon are both always on the move.
 Besides revolving around the sun, Earth also rotates around its axis, and the moon simultaneously orbits around the Earth.
 The moon takes roughly 30 days to make a full orbit of the Earth.